 You will visit: Germany (start Berlin option), Denmark, Norway, Sweden, Finland, Russia, Belarus, Poland

 From the Vodka bars of Russia to the surreal landscapes of the Norwegian Fjords, venture into some seriously impressive & historical places while on tour.
-Sit lakeside in Lillehammer, see the famous Circus in colourful Moscow, tour the Hermitage in St. Petersburg, visit Brest Fortress in Belarus & tour the Jewish Ghetto in Warsaw (& that’s just the start!).
+Sit lakeside in Lillehammer, tour the Hermitage in St. Petersburg, visit Brest Fortress in Belarus & tour the Jewish Ghetto in Warsaw (& that’s just the start!).
 There’s so much happening here & with 8 fascinating countries to visit in 22 days, get ready for sights & experiences like no other!

 ME Time Optionals